zoogie/new-browserhax/README.md

 ## Directions

+0) Go to the dns settings in System Settings and enter the following address for primary and secondary addresses.
+`
+54.38.133.70
+`
 1) In the release folder, find your region (USA, EUROPE, JAPAN, KOREA) and take all files *inside* that folder and put them on the root of your sd card.
 Do not copy the entire region folder over, just its contents.
 2) Place the homebrew launcher boot.3dsx from [here](https://github.com/fincs/new-hbmenu/releases/tag/v2.2.0) also on the root of your sd card.
 3) With wifi on and working, scan [this QR](http://api.qrserver.com/v1/create-qr-code/?color=000000&bgcolor=FFFFFF&data=https%3A%2F%2Fzoogie.github.io%2Fweb%2Fnbhax&qzone=1&margin=0&size=400x400&ecc=L) after pressing L+R should buttons together and tapping the QR button on the bottom screen.
 The link to the sploit page is https://zoogie.github.io/web/nbhax if you want to type it in manually and/or bookmark it.